Nuyorican Poets Café: In popular culture

 In 1994, Nuyorican Poets Cafe was the subject of a fourteen-minute documentary entitled Nuyorican Poets Cafe.
 Directed, produced, and edited by Ray Santisteban, the documentary features founder Miguel Algarín, along with Willie Perdomo, Ed Morales, Pedro Pietri, and Carmen Bardeguez Brown.
 Nuyorican Poets Cafe won "Best Documentary" at the 1995 New Latino Filmmaker's Festival in Los Angeles.

 Also in 1994, founder, Miguel Algarín, and poet and eventual co-director of the Café, Bob Holman, worked together to edit a collection of poetry originating from the Café, titled: "Aloud: Voices from the Nuyorican Poets Cafe."
 In this collection of Nuyorican poetry, Algarín makes a point that the main purpose of the Café and the poetry it has produced is to show poetry as the living art form it is, in his opinion, and understanding.
 It tracks the poetry coming out of the Café through the 1990s and early 2000s.

 In 1996, the Nuyorican Poets Cafe Poetry Slam Team was the subject of a feature-length documentary entitled SlamNation.
 Directed by Paul Devlin, the documentary follows Nuyorican poetry slam founder Bob Holman and the poets of the 1996 Nuyorican team (Saul Williams, Beau Sia, Jessica Care Moore and muMs da Schemer) as they compete in the 1996 National Poetry Slam held in Portland, Oregon.
 The documentary also features performances by Marc Smith, Taylor Mali, and Patricia Smith among others.

 In 1997, another collection was published.
-This one centered around more performance pieces: plays and monologues emerging from the Nuyorican Poets Café Theater Festival.
+This one centered around more performance pieces: plays and monologues emerging from the Nuyorican Poets Cafe theater festival.
 This collection is organized to emphasis a few certain shared themes that define some part of the Nuyorican movement.

-The 1998 Spanglish novel Yo-Yo Boing! by Giannina Braschi features a dramatic scene of a Spanglish poetry reading at the Nuyorican Poets Café with founder Pedro Pietri who is also a character in the play United States of Banana.
+The 1998 Spanglish novel Yo-Yo Boing! by Giannina Braschi features a dramatic scene of a Spanglish poetry reading at the Nuyorican Poets Cafe with founder Pedro Pietri who is also a character in the play United States of Banana.

 León Ichaso's 2001 film Piñero features reenacted scenes of poetry readings by Miguel Piñero of “Seeking the Cause” and “A Lower East Side Poem”; at the end of the film, co-founders of the Nuyorican Poets Cafe and other prominent poets, including Miguel Algarín, Amiri Baraka, José-Angel Figueroa, and Pedro Pietri, lead a funeral procession and scatter Piñero's ashes on the streets of the Lower East Side.

-In 2018, a year after Hurricane Maria devastated Puerto Rico, PBS NewsHour featured a special on the diaspora reading at the Nuyorican Poets Café, entitled "After Hurricane Maria, Puerto Rican poets ask again what it means to belong".
+In 2018, a year after Hurricane Maria devastated Puerto Rico, PBS News Hour featured a special on the diaspora reading at the Nuyorican Poets Cafe, entitled "After Hurricane Maria, Puerto Rican poets ask again what it means to belong".